School-based Health Centers

 500 CLARK AVENUE

-Wheeler and the Bristol and Plainville Public Schools have partnered to expand access to health services for students and their families.
+Wheeler and the Bristol Public Schools have partnered to expand access to health services for students and their families.
 New school-based behavioral health clinics employ a national cognitive behavioral intervention model to help students address trauma-related issues, including post-traumatic stress disorder (PTSD), depression and behavioral health issues, and provide other evidence-based interventions to address an array of problems, including anxiety, depression, academic and peer challenges, and more.
 Linkage to other services in the Bristol community, including assistance with SNAP enrollment and connections with primary and dental care at Wheeler's Family Health & Wellness Center, and a broad continuum of outpatient and community-based levels of care, also are provided.
 A Wheeler clinician supports each school location.

 A sliding fee scale is available based on family size and income.
 No patient will be denied health care services due to an individual’s inability to pay for services.
 Wheeler is a Health Center Program grantee under 42 U.S.C.
 254b and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).